hack-duke/hackduke-mentorship-bot/README.md

 # Configuration variables

-Copy the correct .env from hackduke-secrets, replace CREATEDBYUSER in .env with your slack ID (this can be found using Slack's online API tester)
+Copy the correct `.env` from hackduke-secrets, replace CREATEDBYUSER in `.env` with your slack ID (this can be found using Slack's online API tester).
+Make sure that you rename the file to be called just `.env` (without all the identifying characters after).
+Note that `.env` is included in the `.gitignore` so you won't have to worry about accidentally committing it to our public repos.

 # Botkit demo using Express and Mongo